Legends and Heroes

 We’ve told you the tales of the good, we’re now telling you the tales of the bad.
 The Hawkhurst Gang was a criminal organisation involved in smuggling throughout southeast England, their influence ran from Hawkhurst, in Kent, along the South coast, to Dorset.
 In 1747, at St. Mary's Church there was a battle between the Hawkhurst Gang and the Goudhurst Militia.
 When the gang heard that the Militia had been formed they became enraged and threatened to burn the village and kill the residents unless the Militia was disbanded, by 21 April 1747.
 These demands were not met, so the gang attacked on the appointed day, they approached heavily armed.
 However, the Militia were trained to shoot dead, three smugglers died during the battle, their leader captured and later hanged.

 Who in your opinion, is the quintessential Victorian author?
 The Brontë sisters?
 Oscar Wilde?
 George Eliot?
 You, of course, cannot forget the literature legend, Charles Dickens.
-There are many significant connections Dickens had with Kent; his influence is seen all over from Gravesend to Rochester.
-If you want to immerse yourself in Dickens's head to Gad's Hill Place where Dickens wrote A Tale of Two Cities, Great Expectations and The Mystery of Edwin Drood before his death in 1870.
-Dickens was quite the fan of a walk along the River Medway from Rochester to Maidstone, which can still be followed today.
-There is no denying that Charles Dickens was one of Kent's biggest fans and the feeling is mutual.
+If you want to immerse yourself in Dickens' world, look to Gad's Hill Place where Dickens wrote A Tale of Two Cities, Great Expectations and The Mystery of Edwin Drood before his death in 1870.
+If you still want some more sir, then head to Rochester for a walking tour of the historic maritime town to follow in Dickens' footsteps and see where he drew inspiration for his work.

 More than just a character from Disney, Pocahontas was a Native American Princess, who in 1607 intervened to save the life of Captain John Smith.
 Later, she married an Englishman and left her home to travel to England.
 Pocahontas’ legend ends here in Kent, in late November 1616, Samuel Argall was elected Deputy Governor of Virginia and planned to return, accompanied by Pocahontas and her husband.
 In Mid-march they set sail from London, a courtier wrote that ‘[Pocahontas] is on her return though sore against her will’.
 The last place down-river to take on freshwater was Gravesend, and it was here that Pocahontas was brought ashore, either dead or dying.
 It is believed she was buried in St George’s, in 1896, the memorial tablet to Pocahontas was put in the chancel of the Church.